113ll3/Ibmclouddocscli/idt/commands.md

 ## pipeline-open
 {: #pipeline-open}

-View the URL for the pipeline through the `pipeline-open` command.
+View the URL for the Classic pipeline through the `pipeline-open` command.
 The `pipeline-open` command also opens the URL in your default browser.
 ```
 ibmcloud dev pipeline-open [pipelineID]
 ```